-The financial assessment will be completed by a benefits and assessments officer, who will contact you to make arrangements for the assessment to take place.
+The financial assessment will be completed by a Benefits and Assessment Officer, who will contact you to make arrangements for the assessment to take place.

 Deprivation of assets and/or income

 Please be aware that when the council is asked to consider providing financial assistance towards the payment of social care and support services we will require evidence of your financial circumstances.